Freedom to be ourselves!

-It is very true that we are all born with an innate freedom in our spirit, unconstrained, unrestricted, able to express ourselves freely!
-I remember my eldest son’s third birthday, he had a Batman dressing-up suit and a Batman figure among his presents, of course straight away he had to put the suit on to play.
-Later on, I took him out to the local park – still dressed as Batman – and I remember him running down a slope to the children’s play area, clutching the toy figure in his hand.
-Now he had the full suit on and his cape was flying out behind him and shouting Baaaatmaaan!!
-He drew a few looks from some of the other families and particularly from older children, but he was completely oblivious, enjoying his new gifts to the full.
+It is very true that we are all born with an innate freedom in our spirit, unconstrained, unrestricted, and able to express ourselves freely!
+I remember my eldest son’s third birthday, he had a Batman dressing-up suit and a Batman figure among his presents.
+Straight away he had to put the dressing-up suit on to play.
+Later, I took him out to the local park – still dressed as Batman.
+I remember him running down a slope to the children’s play area, clutching the toy figure in his hand.
+Now he had the full suit on and his cape was flying out behind him, as he shouted Baaaatmaaan!!
+He drew a few looks from some of the other families and particularly from older children.
+He was, however, completely oblivious, enjoying his new gifts to the full.

 There is a child-like simplicity that we should seek to return to when we are born-again.
 When we come to that place of acknowledging the Lord Jesus as our Saviour, everything changes.
 Trusting in our Heavenly Father, we are given the freedom to be ourselves, secure in the knowledge of His love for us!

 This post is part of the Five Minute Friday writing community link up.
 We write for five minutes on a one word prompt – today’s word was ‘Born’

 Some of the other linkups I join can be found here.